opset/openset/README.md

 --data-binary @openset_samples/data/highstreet_events.json | json_pp
 ```

 > :bulb: please take a look at `highstreet_events.json`, this is the format used to insert data into OpenSet.
-You will see that the object keys match the columns created in step #5.
+You will see that the object keys match the properties defined in step #5.

 response: